 - They can be your friend and build a relationship

-So, now you’re ready to make friends with a Chatbot, your ‘always on’ customer assistant will need to be fed and watered to achieve its potential to add value to your
+A Chatbot can be your ‘always on’ customer assistant but it will need to be fed and watered to achieve its potential to add value to your

 Now let’s look at how to get it right…